status-im/swarms/MANUAL.md

 For core contributors: by default, swarm lead acts as the evaluator.

 This role is evolving, especially in the context of #121.

+### How can we ensure PRs don't drag out and stay open for too long?

+General policy: 5-7 days means it is time to either merge or close a PR.

+Lazy consensus mechanism: If reviewers come with feedback that isn't addressed within a reasonable time frame, the PR can be closed.
+E.g.: feedback (48h) ping (48h) => close PR.

 ### I have more questions / feedback